lala-la-flaca/DevOpsBootcamp_7_docker_Volume/README.md

 # 🐳 Persisting Data with Docker Volumes
 This demo project is part of Module 7: Containers with Docker from the Nana DevOps Bootcamp.
-It focuses on using Docker Volumes to persist data in a MongoDB container, ensuring that the database data is retained even after restarting the container.
+It focuses on using Docker Volumes to persist data in a MongoDB container, ensuring that the database data is retained even after restarting containers.

 ## 🚀 Technologies Used